mKenfenheuer/ksol-pve-vnc-proxy/README.md

 ```

 You can then use the information to make a vnc connection to the Proxmox VE host.
-Assuming you received the same information as above (port `5900`) and the ip address of your Proxmox host is `192.168.1.20` you would want to access the vnc server at `vnc://192.168.1.20:5900/`.
+Assuming you received the same information as above (port `5900`) and the ip address of your Proxmox VE host is `192.168.1.20` you would want to access the vnc server at `vnc://192.168.1.20:5900/`.
 Then on connection, use the vnc ticket as password.